Updated: Feb 16

-The signs and symptoms of PTSD can be overwhelming; avoidance, combat, insomnia, blame, depression, alcohol, irritability, rage, numbness, dreams, abuse, guilt, hyper alertness, drug, nightmares, stress, shock, substance abuse, heightened sense of danger, low self-esteem, shutting down, violent outburst and the list goes on.
+The signs and symptoms of PTSD can be overwhelming; avoidance, combativeness, insomnia, blame, depression, alcoholism, irritability, rage, numbness, dreams, abuse, guilt, hyper alertness, drug abuse, nightmares, stress, shock, substance abuse, heightened sense of danger, low self-esteem, shutting down, violent outburst and the list goes on.
 Living with any, most or all of these can make you feel like you are drowning.
 You feel like you have lost control of your life.
 You desire a normal life.
 Living with PTSD day after day has left you exhausted.
 You have lost yourself.
-You are ready to run away, but you love him.
+You are ready to run away, but you love them.
 How do you even begin to take control and stop drowning?

 The first and most important step it to make time for you.
 You cannot survive or give back if your well is empty, PERIOD.
 Remember the old saying, “You can’t get blood out of a turnip.”?
 The same is true for you.
 You cannot give if you do not have anything left to give.
 I know what you are thinking.
 I am already doing everything.
 I am so exhausted.
 I do not have any time for myself.
 The kids need me.
 Work needs me.
 My house needs to be clean.
 There are dishes and laundry do.
 How in the heck am I supposed to make time for me?
 Just do it.
 I am not talking about lunch with the girls two days a week or curling up and reading a book from cover to cover.
 I am talking about setting aside a few minutes a day for you.